 USB is an abbreviation for Universal Serial Bus.
-USB is an industry-standard for short-distance communication, such as between a computer and a keyboard, a computer and a mouse, a monitor and a laptop, a printer and a computer, and so on.
+USB is an industry standard for short-distance communication, such as between a computer and a keyboard, a computer and a mouse, a monitor and a laptop, a printer and a computer, and so on.
 USB devices are now widespread due to the ease with which they can be configured and connected.
 The USB system has two types of ports: downstream and upstream.
 In this article, I will explain the Downstream and Upstream ports, as well as their applications in the monitor.

 Before we get into those ports, there's one thing you should know.
 HDMI and RJ45 ports only send data to their respective devices, whereas USB ports can carry both power and data.
-Due to which USB gadgets do not need an extra cable for power.
+Due to this USB gadgets do not need an extra cable for power.

 Upstream ports receive power and data from the host.
 The host in the case of a standalone monitor is a desktop PC / laptop, and a USB port is present in the standalone monitor.
 If a desktop PC or laptop is a Host, it usually has a Type A Connector, and an Upstream Port in a standalone monitor has a Type B Connector (ie. an upstream connector).
 These are linked using the cable below, which has both Type A and Type B ports.